50 Free Things to Do in Tampa with Kids

 This rehab is for injured birds (you can even peek inside the hospital), but many birds call the sanctuary home if they can’t be released back into the wild.
 You’ll see birds with one leg or injured wings that call the sanctuary their permanent home.
 You’ll also see plenty of wild birds that show up just to hang out!

-If you like animals like we do, this is a must!
-It’s one of the free things to do in Tampa with kids (well, just outside of Tampa), but they run off donations, so make sure to donate or purchase something from the gift shop.
-Most of the birds all had little “birdhouses” that you could put money in (not their actual house, of course), which is also fun for kids.
+Most of the birds had little “birdhouses” that you could put money in (not their actual house, of course), which is also fun for kids.

 Visit the Sulphur Springs Museum